Whether you're new to knitting, crochet and other fiber arts or a long-time, dedicated fiber fanatic, you're going to want to get to know Ravelry.

 A combination of a social networking site, a place to share information about patterns and yarn, a forum and a place to keep records about your stash, your needle collection, your current projects and more, it has quickly become the must-join site and every knitter's favorite time black hole.

-As of this writing in early 2016, the site had nearly 6 million registered users, with about a million users active during the last 30 days.
+As of this writing, the site has over 7 million registered users.
 You can usually find around 5,000 Ravelers online at any given time from around the world.

 What is Ravelry For?